 - Create more welcoming and accessible communities for families experiencing disability

 Familias en Conexión meets regularly in Springfield.
-To connect with Familias en Conexión, email Mariela Hernandez or call 541-343-5256 ext.
+To get connected with other parents and families who speak Spanish, join Familias en Conexión.
+For more information about Familias en Conexión, email Mariela or call 541-343-5256 ext.
 122.

 Families Connected and Familias en Conexión are members of the Oregon Consortium of Family Networks.